dagilleland/StudentMarks/StudentMark.Requirements/ReadMe.md

 ## Unit Tests

 **Unit Tests** are for smaller parts of the system and are done as "units".
-I'm breaking these down into tests related to the *Application Framework* and those related to the *User Interface* (in this case, a browser).
+I'm sub-dividing these down into tests related to the *Application Framework* and those related to the *User Interface* (in this case, a browser).
 There will also be unit tests to check aspects of the "seams" between the UI and the App Framework.

 ### App Framework Unit Tests